milan11/repodbsync/README.md

 * review the scripts you checked out from the repository
 * RepoDbSync can apply scripts which have higher target version than current version of your local database
-* RepoDbSync will ask you if it can apply each script automatically; but maybe you will have to make some changes in your local development database manually and let the RepoDbSync increment the database version only
+* RepoDbSync will ask you if it can apply each script automatically; but maybe you will have to make some changes in your local development database manually and let RepoDbSync increment the database version only
 * in general, for each script, you can select one of these options:
  * __apply script__ – applies the script and increments database version to the target version of the script
  * __increment version only__ – if you have changed your local database manually to reflect the changes in this script or if you already had your database in the target state \(e\.g\. when you just created this new script to reflect your local database\)